daviemakz/risen-js/README.md

         };
       }

-      // Send the response back to the broker which manages connections between client and server using reply() return socket.reply(resObject);
+      // Send the response back to the service core using reply() return socket.reply(resObject);
     });
   }
 };
 ```

 2. Before you start your service you need to define it in Risen.JS.
-This is done using the method below:
+This is done using the pattern below:

 ```
+// Define my framework options const frameworkOptions = { ... }

 // Initialise instance, you have not started it yet but simply set the configuration const RisenInstance = new Risen(frameworkOptions);

-// Define path to the file which will define the operations a service can perform (without .js extension) const pathToAboveFile = './exampleOperationDefinitions';
+// Define path to the file which will define the operations a service will have (without .js extension) const pathToAboveFile = './exampleOperationDefinitions';

 // Define a micro service